open-telemetry/opentelemetry-specification/specification/context.md

 - (Required) The concern identifier.

 The API MUST return a new `Context` with the value cleared.
-The `Context` passed as parameter SHOULD NOT be modified.
+The `Context` passed as parameter MUST NOT be modified.

 ## Optional Global operations